5eanmcd/Mongo101JS/Indexes and Performance.md

 ## Indexes
 If you do a search on a collection without and index you will end up querying the entire collection.

+### Create index command
+For a students collection, below creates an index key with the class and and student name fields:
+`db.students.createIndex( { "class" : 1, "student_name" : 1 } )`

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.